ibm-cloud-architecture/refarch-cognitive-conversation-broker/README.md

 ...
 ```
 When a user enters the hostname url without any web context, the index.html page will be presented.
-Any URL with the pattern http://hostname/api will be supported by api.js script
+Any URL with the pattern http://hostname/api will be supported by api.js script.

-*dist* is a folder for scripts built with @angular/cli ng build command.
+*dist* is a folder for scripts built with @angular/cli **ng build** command, so it contains the user interface javascripts generated code.

 This code needs to be improved with authentication and authorization controls.